 Despite the fact that jabs are less powerful punches, these help you gain easy points on the scoreboard.
 Hence, it’s important to work on perfecting your jab punch.
 Improve your jab technique and see how the fight changes in your favor.

 Develop Boxing Jab Technique

-Get your gear on and get in to your boxing stance.
-If you have an Orthodox stance, you will be throwing the jab with your left hand.
-Boxers with a Southpaw stance will throw the jab with their right hand.
-You have to be careful about your movements, read this article on boxing movements to learn more.
+To develop the jab technique, start by putting your gear on and then get into your boxing stance.
+If you’re someone with an orthodox stance, you will probably be throwing the jab with your left hand.
+While boxers with a Southpaw stance, tend to throw the jab with their right hand.
+You have to be careful about your movements.
+Follow the instructions provided in this guide.

-The following are the instruction for throwing a jab for Orthodox stance.
+The following are the instructions for throwing a jab for an Orthodox stance.

 - Switch the hand and movement if you are a Southpaw.

 - Beginning from your stance, you have to lean your elbows forward slightly.